-How Acumen & Trust approaches sustainability risks and adverse sustainability impacts in the advice we give you about savings, investment and pensions products
+How Invesco Ltd trading as Acumen & Trust approach sustainability risks and adverse sustainability impacts in the advice we give you about savings, investment and pensions products

 Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector (“SFDR”)

-Acumen & Trust DAC is authorised as an investment and insurance intermediary by the Central Bank of Ireland and provides advice to clients on a number of different types of insurance products, including insurance-based investment products.
-Acumen & Trust is obliged to make certain disclosures under the SFDR in relation to sustainability related matters.
+Invesco Ltd is authorised as an investment and insurance intermediary by the Central Bank of Ireland and provides advice to clients on a number of different types of insurance products, including insurance-based investment products.
+Certain disclosures are requested to be made under the SFDR in relation to sustainability related matters.

 How Acumen & Trust approaches the integration of sustainability risks when we give you advice about our products: